Republicans stockpile umbrellas as stormy convention looms

-WASHINGTON (Reuters) - This week was a tempestuous one for the Republican Party, but things could get even stormier if a hurricane bears down on the national convention in Tampa, Florida.
+WASHINGTON (Reuters) - This week was a tempestuous one for the Republican Party but things could get even stormier if a hurricane bears down on the national convention in Tampa.

 With Tropical Storm Isaac on a path that could bring it to the city at hurricane strength just as the four-day event begins on Monday, Republican officials were setting up tents, stockpiling umbrellas and nervously eyeing possible changes to the schedule of speakers.